Negative Thoughts are Sticky

 The Journaling Trick to Turn it Around

-There are lots of techniques you can use to break patterns of negativity, but one of my personal favorites is a trick called black journaling.
-I first heard about black journaling in a course I took from my friend and mentor, Brittany, from Ladder of Life.
-She was teaching a class on ways to rewrite the negative stories we tell ourselves each day, and she named black journaling as one of the most powerful tools for eradicating negative thoughts.
+There are lots of techniques you can use to break patterns of negativity, but one of my personal favorites is a trick called negative journaling.
+I first heard about negative journaling in a course I took from my friend and mentor, Brittany, from Ladder of Life.
+She was teaching a class on ways to rewrite the negative stories we tell ourselves each day, and she named negative journaling as one of the most powerful tools for eradicating negative thoughts.

 You Will Need